tomka75/sp-dev-docs.de-de/blob/live/docs/general-development/how-to-create-an-odata-data-service-for-use-as-a-bcs-external-system.md

     This enables authorized clients to have read and write access to resources for the specified entity sets.

-    > **Note:**
+    > [!NOTE]
     > Any client that can access the ASP.NET application can also access the resources that are exposed by the data service.
 In a production data service, to prevent unauthorized access to resources, you should also secure the application itself.
 For more information, see  [Securing WCF Data Services](http://msdn.microsoft.com/en-us/library/dd728284.aspx).

-<span data-ttu-id="369c0-182">Für BCS zum Empfangen von Benachrichtigungen, muss es einen Mechanismus für die Back-End-Datenquelle, die eine Anforderung an hinzugefügt und entfernt aus der Benachrichtigungsabonnements werden akzeptieren.</span><span class="sxs-lookup"><span data-stu-id="369c0-182">For BCS to receive notifications, there must be a mechanism on the back-end data source that will accept a request to be added and removed from notification subscriptions.</span></span>
+<span data-ttu-id="f2c14-182">Für BCS zum Empfangen von Benachrichtigungen, muss es einen Mechanismus für die Back-End-Datenquelle, die eine Anforderung an hinzugefügt und entfernt aus der Benachrichtigungsabonnements werden akzeptieren.</span><span class="sxs-lookup"><span data-stu-id="f2c14-182">For BCS to receive notifications, there must be a mechanism on the back-end data source that will accept a request to be added and removed from notification subscriptions.</span></span>

-<span data-ttu-id="369c0-183">Der letzte Schritt beim Erstellen des Diensts ist für die **Subscribe** und **Unsubscribe** Stereotype Vorgänge des Diensts hinzufügen, die im BDC-Modell definiert sind.</span><span class="sxs-lookup"><span data-stu-id="369c0-183">The last step in creating the service is to add service operations for the **Subscribe** and **Unsubscribe** stereotypes that are defined in the BDC model.</span></span>
+<span data-ttu-id="f2c14-183">Der letzte Schritt beim Erstellen des Diensts ist für die **Subscribe** und **Unsubscribe** Stereotype Vorgänge des Diensts hinzufügen, die im BDC-Modell definiert sind.</span><span class="sxs-lookup"><span data-stu-id="f2c14-183">The last step in creating the service is to add service operations for the **Subscribe** and **Unsubscribe** stereotypes that are defined in the BDC model.</span></span>

-### <a name="to-add-service-operations-for-subscribe-and-unsubscribe-stereotypes"></a><span data-ttu-id="369c0-184">Hinzufügen von Dienstvorgänge zum Abonnieren und Kündigen des Abonnements Stereotype</span><span class="sxs-lookup"><span data-stu-id="369c0-184">To add service operations for Subscribe and Unsubscribe stereotypes</span></span>
+### <a name="to-add-service-operations-for-subscribe-and-unsubscribe-stereotypes"></a><span data-ttu-id="f2c14-184">Hinzufügen von Dienstvorgänge zum Abonnieren und Kündigen des Abonnements Stereotype</span><span class="sxs-lookup"><span data-stu-id="f2c14-184">To add service operations for Subscribe and Unsubscribe stereotypes</span></span>

-- <span data-ttu-id="369c0-185">Fügen Sie auf der Seite AdventureWorks.cs die folgende Zeichenfolge Variablendeklaration hinzu.</span><span class="sxs-lookup"><span data-stu-id="369c0-185">In the AdventureWorks.cs page, add the following string variable declaration.</span></span>
+- <span data-ttu-id="f2c14-185">Fügen Sie auf der Seite AdventureWorks.cs die folgende Zeichenfolge Variablendeklaration hinzu.</span><span class="sxs-lookup"><span data-stu-id="f2c14-185">In the AdventureWorks.cs page, add the following string variable declaration.</span></span>

 ```cs